Marston's plc: 1834–2019

+2020–present

 In February 2020, Marston's signed a five-year extension to its distribution deal with Japanese beer maker Kirin.

 In May 2020, it was announced that subject to competition law and shareholder approval, Marston's would merge its brewing business with Carlsberg UK (the United Kingdom arm of Carlsberg Group), into a joint venture valued at £780m.
 Marston's will take a 40% stake in the joint venture and receive up to £273m in cash.
 The deal will involve Marston's six breweries and distribution depots, but not its 1,400 pubs.
 The merger was approved by the Competition and Markets Authority on 9 October 2020.
 The new brewing company will be headquartered in Wolverhampton and be known as Carlsberg Marston's Brewing Company.
 It was also announced that the transaction was expected to be completed by the end of October 2020.
 The same month, the company announced that it will cut over 2,150 jobs (a fifth of their employees) as a result of the strict UK government measures to fight the spread of the COVID-19 pandemic.
 In December 2020, Marston's took over the running of 156 pubs in Wales from Welsh brewer Brains.

+Andrew Andonis Andrea stepped down as CEO with immediate effect on 17 November 2023.
+He was replaced by Justin Platt.

+By May 2023, the business had become heavily indebted; it set a target of reducing net debt to £1 billion by 2026.
+J.P.
+Morgan Cazenove analysts said in May 2023 that "a pub estate with mediocre [Like for Like] sales in recent years, combined with still-high leverage, makes us cautious despite attractive valuation metrics."

+It was announced on 8 July 2024, that Marston's had decided to sell their 40% share in CMBC to Carlsberg, in a bid to concentrate on the running of the pub business, in a deal valued at £206m.
+Carlsberg is also buying the soft drinks company Britvic and will combine it with that of CMBC.
+This does however leave the future of brewing in Wolverhampton in question and also the location of the head office.
+A review of the business will take place once the sale is completed and the company will notify stakeholders and employees of the future of the business when appropriate.

 Operations

-The company owns and operates six breweries (as of July 2020):